 Kirra Hill Community and Cultural Centre

 This centre is managed by the City of Gold Coast (City).
-The city is responsible for taking bookings.
-Enquiries can be made as follows:
+The city is responsible for taking bookings and enquiries.

 When making booking enquiries please indicate the venue, type of event and proposed date.